-Helpful Things To Keep In Mind When Buying Epoxy Floor Paint
+Pro Tips To Keep In Mind When Buying Epoxy Paint

-When planning on coating your floor with an epoxy flooring paint there are a few key things to keep in mind about coverage and colors.
+When planning on coating your garage or commercial floor with an epoxy floor coating there are a few key things to keep in mind about coverage and colors.
 Working with epoxy floor paints is not any different than working with conventional paints.
 Coverage is not an exact science!

 What you will be reading here holds true for any epoxy floor coating you're thinking of buying.
-Especially if you choose to use a water based epoxy or any epoxy under 10 Mils thick.
-You will have a high risk of concrete bleed through or a finish that has no luster that will look rather pale in comparison to a thick solids based aliphatic epoxy.
+Especially if you choose to use a water based epoxy or any epoxy under 10 Mils thick or an epoxy that is not 100% solids.
+You will have a high risk of concrete bleed through or a finish that has no luster that will look rather pale in comparison to a thick 100% solids based aliphatic epoxy.
 Why because water based epoxies contain up to 50% of water content so when the water evaporates out of the coating during the curing process you have only about half the amount of paint you started with left on your floor.
 So you'll have two issues, poor coverage and poor durability!

-Concrete is very much like sheetrock sometimes.
-Have you ever painted a room in your house and then come back after it dried and the paint has disappeared into the sheetrock?
+Concrete is very much like sheet rock sometimes.
+Have you ever painted a room in your house and then come back after it dried and the paint has disappeared into the sheet rock?
 The same can happen with some concrete floors.
 Every concrete floor is different.
 Some can be very porous or absorbent and take more material than normal to coat.
 Most floors are not a problem for our thick epoxies but there's always the exception.
-Our rule of thumb is to have a 10% safety margin of material when buying epoxy floor paint.
+Our rule of thumb is to have a 10% safety margin of material when buying epoxy paint.
 This holds true for any concrete floors whether it's for a garage, commercial shop or an industrial production floor.

-As far as colors go Beige should be figured for much lower coverage and it's a good idea to prime when using Beige.
+As far as colors go Beige & Black which are popular colors should be figured for about 10-15% less coverage or use a primer which we strongly recommend.
 You will notice some colors are much more expensive than others such as bright red.
 Customers always ask why is bright red so much more.
 The reason is that red pigments are much much more expensive than other pigments and to get that really Ferrari bright red look it takes a lot of pigment.
 Plus contrary to what you may think bright red does not cover very well.
-So you need more paint than normal.
-Same goes for bright white.
-So part of the extra high cost of bright red and white is the pigments but we also provide you with the primer as a standard part of the kit.
+So you need more epoxy paint than normal.
+Same goes for bright white, black and yellow.
+So part of the extra high cost of bright red and bright white is the pigments but we also provide you with the primer as a standard part of the kit.

 When going for the dramatic effect and decide to do a bright white or high gloss black floor just keep in mind that they will show dust and dirt more than other colors.
 Black and white floors have a very dramatic look to them as long as you're ok with the extra upkeep to keep them clean.